VainF/Data-Free-Adversarial-Distillation/README.md

 <img src="images/segmentation-results.png" alt="seg-results" aligned="middle">
 </div>

-_Note: Batch size has a great influence on the experimental results.
-When comparing these methods, we use a small batch size (e.g. 256 for CIFAR-10), so the accuracy of DAFL is lower than that of the original paper._
+_Note: Batch size has a great influence on the results.
+We use a small batch size (e.g. 256 for CIFAR-10) in our experiments, so the accuracy of DAFL is lower than that of the original paper._

 ## Citation
 ```